behooked/kafka-connector/README.md

 # kafka-connector
 ---
 The kafka-connector allows you to listen to topic(s) in a Kafka cluster.
-When messages are available it transforms the data into the format requested from Behooked Dispatcher API and sends it to the Dispatcher Service of Behooked Application.
+When messages are available it transforms them into the format requested from Behooked application.
+Subsequently it sends an event-notification via HTTP call to the dispatcher-service of Behooked.

 ## How to start the kafka-connector:
 ---